tpasfieldERAU/knight-hacks-2023/README.md

 After missing out on all kinds of cool planes that came through unannounced, we decided that we want to try and change that.
 We want to make an app that uses live flight tracking data in order to notify users of nearby aircraft that are coming by to land.
 We hope to utilize Leaflet and Flask to make a web app.

 As a stretch goal we hope to use the data and the device's gyroscope to aid in the user locating the aircraft in the distance.

+**Current Outline:**
+1. Get Lat/Long of nearby airports to select.
+2. Get all planes nearby using OpenSky Box Method.
+3. Attempt to get flight plan data of aircraft (can't find free API).
+4. (3 Backup) Attempt to make out own filter to guess if a plane is coming in to land.
+5. Attempt to merge device gyroscope/compass/location to indicate where to look for the aircraft.
+6. Text or push notification of desired aircraft.